 Viking Star is flagged in Norway and registered in Bergen.
 Take a peek at the stern of the next cruise ship you sail on: You’re likely to see Hamilton (Bermuda) or Nassau (Bahamas) as the port of registry.
 These are called “flags of convenience,” and typically translate into lower fees and more relaxed regulations.
 But because she’s registered in Bergen, Viking Star can proudly carry her Norwegian heritage with her to the farthest corners of the world.
 That, too, is significant.

-By 2022, Viking Oceans will have a fleet of six 930-guest passenger ships that are, at this point, scheduled to be more alike than not.
-However, considering the success Viking has had with its lead ship, Viking Star, this is a good thing.
-Read our full Voyage Report from the christening of Viking Star in Bergen, Norway; and from our journey between Barcelona and Lisbon.
+By 2021, Viking Oceans will have a fleet of seven 930-guest passenger ships that are more alike than not.
+However, considering the success Viking has had with its ocean ships, this is a good thing.

 The Viking Oceans fleet: